 Or when I’m teaching vocabulary and defining a new word, I try to use the synonym that’s closest to the equivalent word in Spanish, so my students can understand it more quickly.
 For example, when defining the word “careful,” I would say it’s similar to “prudent,” which sounds like prudente in Spanish.

 And when teaching grammar, I highlight the similarity or difference between English and the students’ native language.
 For example, in English, we use the verb “to be” to talk about one’s age, but in some Romance languages like Spanish or Portuguese, they use the verb “to have” instead.
 Making these pathways and connections helps.

 Furthermore, if you have advanced students, you should also refer back to English concepts and vocabulary they already know because that will be a point of reference for them.
 Or if you have non-advanced students, you can still build on everyone’s vocabulary by teaching and using “international” English words that are already recognized by many beginners throughout the world.

-5. Sometimes You Need Focus on the End Goal, Not Just on the Immediate Language Production
+7. Sometimes You Need to Focus on the End Goal

 Sometimes it’s good to be a stickler for proper grammar and correct pronunciation—there’s a time and place for everything, after all.

 However, we should also remember that language, especially basic language, is normally used to meet a goal: You need food, you want to rent a car or you need a recommendation for a good coffee place, to give just a few examples.

 In some cases, your students will even already have a quite concrete purpose for why they’re learning English.